GfSE/SAF-Specification/developing-saf/viewpoints/System-Use-Case-Viewpoint.md

 * For what purpose is the system of interest developed or adapted?
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?
 * How will the system be used by whom and which contextual elements are involved?
+* What the system has to accomplish for its users?
 * Which is the system scenario, i.e., course of action, for the context in which the system of interest solution will exist?
 * Which users does the system support?
-What the system has to accomplish for these users?
 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|